Troy Fautanu: 2025 season

-With the release of the Steelers' official depth chart, Fauntanu was named the team's starting right tackle for the 2025 season.
+With the release of the Steelers' official depth chart, Fautanu was named the team's starting right tackle for the 2025 season.

-Fautanu made his first start of the season, as well as his second professional start overall, in the Steelers' Week 1 34-32 win over the New York Jets.
+Fautanu made his first start of the season, as well as his second professional start overall, in the Steelers' Week 1 34–32 win over the New York Jets.
 Up through Pittsburgh's Week 5 bye, Fautanu played 225 offensive snaps, accounting for 100% of the team's offensive plays across all four of their games to being the season.
 He allowed zero sacks through these games and only allowed six quarterback pressures.
+During a home victory over the Indianapolis Colts, Fautanu made his first professional pancake block on defensive tackle Deforest Buckner.

 Personal life

 Fautanu is a Christian.
 He has been in a relationship with Carys Zayda, a nursing student at Nevada State University, since August 2018.

 Fautanu developed an early connection to football through his admiration for Troy Polamalu, whose style of play and attitude toward the game shaped his understanding of the Pittsburgh Steelers’ identity.
 He described being inspired by the team’s gritty, hard-working culture and tried to incorporate those values into his own approach to football.
 Fautanu’s connection to the Steelers began when he was a child, long before joining the team.
 After years of admiring their culture from afar, he expressed excitement about becoming part of it and learning from the veteran players as he began his professional career.